Get started¶

 sudo microceph status

-As mentioned before, we will use the Ceph Object Gateway as a way to interact with the object storage cluster we just deployed.
+As mentioned before, we will use the Ceph Object Gateway to interact with the object storage cluster we just deployed.

 sudo microceph enable rgw